AgoraIO-Usecase/Online-KTV/README.md

 ## Contact Us

 - API documentation is available at the [Document Center](https://docs.agora.io/en/).
-- For any problem with integration, connect with global developers in the [Developer Community](https://dev.agora.io/en/).
+- For any issue with integration, connect with global developers in the [Developer Community](https://dev.agora.io/en/).
 - For any question about purchasing our service, contact [sales-us@agora.io](mailto:sales-us@agora.io).
 - For technical support, submit a ticket at [Dashboard](https://dashboard.agora.io).
 - For any bug in our sample code, submit an issue at [GitHub](https://github.com/AgoraIO/Agora-Online-KTV/issues).